Larry Stanley

+Biography

 Regarded as one of the greatest players of his generation, Stanley made his first appearance on the inter-county scene during the 1916 championship and was a regular member of the starting fifteen for both Kildare and Dublin until his retirement after the 1930 championship.
 During that time he won two All-Ireland medals and three Leinster medals.
 Stanley captained Kildare to the All-Ireland title in 1919.

 At club level Stanley enjoyed a hugely successful career with Caragh, winning two county club championship.
 He also played with O'Tooles and the Garda club in Dublin.

-Stanley was also a successful high jumper and represented Ireland at the 1924 Summer Olympics.
+Stanley was also a successful high jumper, winning the British AAA Championships title in the high jump event at the 1924 AAA Championships.
+Shortly afterwards he was selected for the Irish team at the 1924 Summer Olympics in Paris.

 In retirement from sport Stanley came to be recognised as one of the greats of Gaelic football.
 In 1980 he was the inaugural recipient of the All-Time All Star Award.
 He was posthumously included on a special selection of the greatest Garda football team ever.